The Function of Gluten in Baking Lesson Overview:

 While sugar and fat inhibit and weaken, salt strengthens gluten formation.
 When salt dissolves into a dough or batter it works to give strength to gluten strands and allows for longer and more elastic strands to be built.

+As always, the homework is optional but is a good way to practice.
 Now that you understand how gluten works in baking and all of the things that contribute to or inhibit its formation, I want you to try a new mixing method to see this in action!
 I want you to bake something using a method you have never used or one that isn’t super comfortable to you yet.
 During this process, be mindful of how the ingredients and the mixing method are either working to inhibit gluten production or promote gluten production.
 Below are a few ideas of recipes/mixing methods to try.

 Muffin Mixing Method (inhibits gluten development)